acteng/inspectorate_tools/manuals/route-check.md

 different.
 Some Path Check metrics are based on the quality standards in Sustrans’s Traffic-Free Routes and Greenways Design Guide.^3 There are also metrics relating to horse riding.^4 You only assess the 30 Path Check metrics if you are assessing a path.
-If you are assessing a street, this tab should be skipped.
-There is an equivalent Street Check in the ‘4.1 Street Check’ tab, which is covered in Chapter 8.
+If you are assessing a street, this section should be skipped.
+There is an equivalent Street Check in the ‘4.1 Street Check’ section, which is covered in Chapter 8.

 10 .12 Of the 30 path metrics, three only apply to cycling, while four apply to walking and wheeling.
 Three metrics only apply to horse-riding, three metrics only apply to